-High on her list of benefits for completing postgraduate study was the chance to acquire hands-on experience in the field, through the University’s strategic industry partnerships.
+High on her list of the benefits of completing postgraduate study was the chance to acquire hands-on experience in the field, through the University’s strategic industry partnerships.

-The Masters of Clinical Audiology course provided me with vital clinical knowledge and skills for my career, I received extensive practical experience in both clinical, hospital and research settings.
+The Master of Clinical Audiology course provided me with vital clinical knowledge and skills for my career.
+I received extensive practical experience in both clinical, hospital and research settings.